macrolit/globaloe/README.md

 ## Features

 - **Ephemeral In-Memory Decryption:**
-    Decrypts selected markdown files (or the entire vault for small vaults) into RAM only.
+    Decrypts selected markdown files into RAM only.
 No decrypted data is ever written to disk.

 - **Secure Rendered View:**
     View decrypted notes in Obsidian’s reading (preview) mode without risk of unencrypted content being written to disk.